daormar/debasher/doc/design_doc_resident.md

 ## 4. `Supervisor` class: DONE, implemented and tested (`engine/debasher_runtime_supervisor.py`)

-(Reuses `FBPProcess`'s thread-per-port pattern via a shared base, point 2, but does not take part in the barrier as a business node.)
+(Reuses `FBPProcess`'s thread-per-port pattern via a shared base, section 2, but does not take part in the barrier as a business node.)

 ### Port declaration and node identity